P I L A T E S S T U D I O I N S E A T T L E

 To use the Reformer, you can lie, sit or stand on it.
 Exercises can be done to push, pull or hold the carriage steady while the springs provide the right amount of resistance needed.
 You strengthen the entire range of motion of your muscles as they resist the force of the springs.
 This is called eccentric muscle contraction and is excellent for achieving strong, flexible muscles.

-The Cadillac and Wall Units
+The Cadillac and Towers

 At first glance, the Cadillac looks more like a medieval torture device than a piece of exercise equipment.
 Standing about 6 feet tall, it consists of a bed with a mat on it and a three-sided frame going over the top and attached to either end of the bed.
 Attached to the frame are various devices like leg springs, arm springs, loops to hang from, a push-through bar and a trapeze.